ucscXena/gitbookdocs/overview-of-features/gene-sets-about.md

 ### Filter selection

-Filters are selected from the cohort box, where counts for each and the combined amount are provided for each:
+Filters are selected from the cohort box, where counts for each and the combined amount are provided for each.

+Currently we provide filters for copy number variants and somatic mutations.

 ![Filter Set](../geneset/images/FilterSelector.png)

-### Other Options
+### Additional Options

-If "Reciprocal Gene Set" is selected, then gene sets that contain any of the hovered gene set are also highlighted.
+There are several options available in the drop-down menu.

 ![Options](../geneset/images/Options1_200.png)

-Colors and scale may be altered from the dialogs in the option.
-Data may be downloaded as JSON from the current view.
+1. Colors and scale that represent genes and gene set scores may be altered from the dialogs in the option.

+1. If "Reciprocal Gene Set" is selected, then gene sets that contain any of the hovered gene set are also highlighted.

+1. Data may be downloaded as JSON from the current view.

-Additional Gene Sets may be added or edited by selecting "Edit Pathways".
+1. Gene sets or pathways may be edited with any available gene data by selecting "Edit Pathways".

-## Editing Pathways
+In this example we added the gene set "Curated Gene Set" and added 3 genes to it.

 ![Editing Gene Sets](../geneset/images/EditGeneSet1.png)

+On clicking "Done", this is reflected below.

 ![Editing Gene Set Reflected](../geneset/images/EditGeneSetReflected.png)

+Gene set data can also be downloaded, edited by hand and re-uploaded.

 ## Gene Search